—

 Lavazza Espresso Barista Gran Crema Whole Bean Coffee Blend

-- Full-bodied taste with notes of honey and roasted coffee.
+- Full-bodied flavor profile with honey and roasted coffee notes.

 - Suitable for espresso machines.